IBM/model-evaluation-workbench/README.md

 # Work in progress

-# Machine learning Models' performance evaluation
+# Performance Evaluation of Machine Learning Models

 Machine learning(ML) models are algorithms that are trained for a particular set of data.
 E.g. y = mx + c is an algorithm, whereas y = 2x + 3 is a model.
 You provide input to a model and it gives a response.
 Cognitive systems are not programmed and they perform as per the data on which they are trained on; to sense, predict, infer, and in some ways, think, using artificial intelligence and machine learning algorithms.